 Enagás' business model is primarily based on providing services to other companies (Business-to-Business), which means it does not have consumers and end users as defined by EFRAG.
-For more details, refer to disclosure requirement SBM-3.
+For more details, refer to disclosure requirement 'Material impacts, risks, and opportunities and their interaction with the strategy and business model'.
 As a result, Enagás has not identified any impacts, risks, or opportunities related to the sustainability issue of 'consumers and end users'.
 However, it has identified such aspects for a sustainability issue specific to its 'customers'.
 Nevertheless, due to the synergies between these two stakeholder groups, Enagás has chosen to use the disclosure requirements of the European Sustainability Reporting Standard S4 as the foundation for reporting additional relevant information about customers.